HewlettPackard/oneview-ansible/oneview-ansible.md

 - For the following data, you can provide either a name or a URI: enclosureGroupName or enclosureGroupUri, osDeploymentPlanName or osDeploymentPlanUri (on the osDeploymentSettings), networkName or networkUri (on the connections list), volumeName or volumeUri (on the volumeAttachments list), volumeStoragePoolName or volumeStoragePoolUri (on the volumeAttachments list), volumeStorageSystemName or volumeStorageSystemUri (on the volumeAttachments list), serverHardwareTypeName or  serverHardwareTypeUri, enclosureName or enclosureUri, firmwareBaselineName or firmwareBaselineUri (on the firmware), and sasLogicalJBODName or sasLogicalJBODUri (on the sasLogicalJBODs list)

+- If you define the volumeUri as null in the volumeAttachments list, it will be understood that the volume does not exists, so it will be created along with the server profile

 - A sample configuration file for the config parameter can be found at: https://github.com/HewlettPackard/oneview-ansible/blob/master/examples/oneview_config-rename.json

 - Check how to use environment variables for configuration at: https://github.com/HewlettPackard/oneview-ansible#environment-variables